sonu-dev/react-app-poc/README.md

 # react-app-poc
-React POC using Webpack and Babel
+ReactJS POC using Webpack and Babel